 Student organizer Ricardo Gomez addressed the crowd saying: “The governor wanted to restore millions of dollars to the universities and his chief of staff said the protests were the deciding factor.
 But you guys shouldn’t be too happy because they’re getting that money by cutting k-12 education.”

-The protestors began to enter the library at 1.22pm after the rally had concluded.
+The protesters began to enter the library at 1.22pm after the rally had concluded.